Three-spined stickleback: Partner-dependence

 The tit-for-tat cooperation strategy has been shown to be evident in sticklebacks.
 In addition, the size of a stickleback's partner fish may also be a factor in determining what a stickleback will do when both fish are faced with a predator.
 Two sticklebacks simultaneously presented to a rainbow trout, a predator much larger in size, will have differing risks of being attacked.
 Usually, the larger of the two sticklebacks has a higher risk of being attacked.
 Individual sticklebacks are more likely to move closer to a trout (or some other predator) when a larger potential partner moves close to the trout than when a smaller partner approaches the trout.
 Although both large and small partners behave similarly, a small partner's behavior affects the strategy of the test fish more than that of the large partner.
 Regardless of whether it is alone or with a partner that cooperates, a larger fish will approach a predator more closely than does a smaller fish.
 If a partner defects, then a stickleback's condition-factor (i.e. its ability to flee) determines how closely it approaches the predator rather than the stickleback's size.
 Both the strategy and reaction to different-sized partners seem to be dependent on whether the partner cooperates or defects.

 Parasites

 The three-spined stickleback is a secondary intermediate host for the hermaphroditic parasite Schistocephalus solidus, a tapeworm of fish and fish-eating birds.
 The tapeworm passes into sticklebacks through its first intermediate hosts, cyclopoid copepods, when these are eaten by the fish.
 The parasite matures into its third larval stage, the plerocercoid, in the abdomen of the stickleback.
 Infected sticklebacks are afterwards consumed by fish-eating birds, which serve as the tapeworm's definitive host.

+Another common parasite of the three-spined stickleback is the microsporidian Glugea anomala.
+Naturally infections with G. anomala lose weight compared to uninfected individuals, but do not cause size differences between individuals.
+Glugea anomala also correlates behavioural changes, such as increased shoaling, increased sociability and activity, and reduced boldness.
+It is unknown whether these differences in behaviour are due to certain personality traits predisposing individuals to infections, or whether infections change behaviour.